 The peer-reviewed, scientific journal SLEEP is published monthly by the Associated Professional Sleep Societies LLC (APSS), a joint venture of the American Academy of Sleep Medicine (AAMS) and the Sleep Research Society.
 The AASM is a professional membership society that is the leader in setting standards and promoting excellence in sleep medicine health care, education and research.

-For a copy of the study, “Sociodemographic and health correlates of sleep quality and duration among very old Chinese,” or to arrange an interview with an AASM spokesperson, please contact AASM director of communications Kathleen McCann at 708-492-0930, ext.
+For a copy of the study, “Sociodemographic and health correlates of sleep quality and duration among very new Chinese,” or to arrange an interview with an AASM spokesperson, please contact AASM director of communications Kathleen McCann at 708-492-0930, ext.
 9316, or firstname.lastname@example.org.